bathtaters/bitfile/README.md

  -	size_t fwrite(const void *ptr, size_t size, size_t nmemb, FILE *stream)
 Writes data from the array pointed to by ptr to the given stream.

+ -	int fflush(FILE *stream)
+Flushes the output buffer of a stream.

  -	void clearerr(FILE *stream)
 Clears the end-of-file and error indicators for the given stream.

+ -	int ferror(FILE *stream)
+Tests the error indicator for the given stream.

  -	int feof(FILE *stream)
 Tests the end-of-file indicator for the given stream.

- -	int ferror(FILE *stream)
-Tests the error indicator for the given stream.

- -	int fflush(FILE *stream)
-Flushes the output buffer of a stream.

- -	int fgetpos(FILE *stream, fpos_t *pos)
-Gets the current file position of the stream and writes it to pos.

- -	FILE *freopen(const char *filename, const char *mode, FILE *stream) Associates a new filename with the given open stream and same time closing the old file in stream.

- -	int fsetpos(FILE *stream, const fpos_t *pos)
-Sets the file position of the given stream to the given position.
-The argument pos is a position given by the function fgetpos.

- -	long int ftell(FILE *stream)
-Returns the current file position of the given stream.

- -	void rewind(FILE *stream)
-Sets the file position to the beginning of the file of the given stream.

  -	void setbuf(FILE *stream, char *buffer)
 Defines how a stream should be buffered.

  -	int setvbuf(FILE *stream, char *buffer, int mode, size_t size) Another function to define how a stream should be buffered.

- -	FILE *tmpfile(void)
-Creates a temporary file in binary update mode (wb+).

 ---